← Visit Appcues.com

 2. A simple sign-up

 Effective user onboarding emphasizes a brief and intentional sign-up process to keep the customer moving through your product’s experience.
 If you’re promising customers a smooth experience and then bogging them down with a 15 minute sign-up form, that’s not smooth!
-Instead, your sign-up process should prioritize the minimum amount of information required to get them started.
-This will minimize the time it takes to bring them to that all-important aha moment.
+Instead, your sign-up process should be crystal clear and prioritize the minimum amount of information required to get them started.
+This will minimize the time it takes to bring them to that all-important aha moment and eliminate confusion.

 screen grab of youtube music onboarding screen